GST for Air BnB property managers can be confusing. So here is a quick overview that hopefully makes it less so.

 Private landlords are usually not registered for GST.
 So whether you charge GST or not means 10% more or less in their pocket.

-Most of your input is usually GST free but your output is not when you are registered for GST.
-So your business turns into a huge GST generator when you register.
+A large part of your input is usually GST free but your output is not – assuming a GST registration.
+So your business turns into a huge GST generator when registered.

 Whether you need to register for GST depends on your GST turnover.
 Your GST turnover is your gross income, so your 15% to 20% commission plus any cleaning you charge in your own name.